Is riding a scooter in Bali a good idea?

 Touring Bali on a scooter is probably one of our favourite things to do here.
 Once you push through the traffic of more populated areas, the roads are beautiful and endless.
 Exploring the islands hidden gems, culture and scenery on the back of a scooter is an awesome experience not to be missed!

 We’re not going to lie, there is a lot that can go wrong while riding a scooter in Bali.
 Collisions, accidents, flat tyres and getting lost are all very real possibilities.

-Imagine dodging potholes and ceremonial parades, unexpected piles of gravel, dogs, chickens or an entire family on a bike, wobbly restaurants on wheels, oncoming traffic in your lane, people who don’t indicate or discovering your homestay is actually off-road through the jungle, you never know what’s round the corner.
+Imagine dodging potholes, ceremonial parades, piles of gravel, dogs, chickens, an entire family on a bike, wobbly restaurants on wheels, oncoming traffic in your lane, people who don’t indicate or discovering your homestay is off-road through the jungle, you never know what’s around the corner.